 A candle burns each day representing the seven principles of Kwanzaa.
-Tuesday, Dec.
+Wednesday, Dec.
 26 is the first principle Umoja, meaning to celebrate unity in families, communities, nations and races.
 At the museum, enjoy spoken word, poetry, performances and a traditional African drum and dance to demonstrate unity.

-Wednesday, Dec.
+Thursday, Dec.
 27 is the celebration of independence and self-determination with Kujichagulia.
 Drummers, dancers, poets and singers will perform

-Participate on Thursday, Dec.
+Participate on Friday, Dec.
 28 in acknowledging Ujima, all about responsibility and collective work, and keeping the community together solving problems like family.
 Engage in a discussion about community and watch a performance with drums and dancing.

-The fifth principle Nia is about purpose and Saturday, Dec.
+The fifth principle Nia is about purpose and Sunday, Dec.
 30 looks into the development of the community and acknowledging traditional greatness.
 Community performances and cultural presentations will mark the occasion.

-Sunday, Dec.
+Monday, Dec.
 31 brings in creativity with Kuumba.
 To celebrate, enjoy a series of performances at the museum.

 The Kwanzaa Celebration event ends on Monday, Jan.
 1, 2018 with the seventh and final principle Imani, meaning faith.
-Start the year 2018 with The PAOCC Shrine of the Black Madonna.
+Start the year 2019 with The PAOCC Shrine of the Black Madonna.

 This post was originally published in 2016 and is updated regularly.